aoloe/photoTweaker/README.md

 - on quit, ask [ok, cancel] if image isEdited (if not in script modus)
 - implement the undo
 - implement modifying the selection with the keyboard
-- add a sample effect
 - add some preferences
 - add an about / help menu
 - eventually, put a semi transparent mask on the part not selected
 - add a filter to auto white balance
 - show the image size and the selection size in a status bar (or in a tooltip?)
 - in the code rename "instrument" to "tool" or "plugin"
+- ESC to stop selection changes and to release current selection (or is undo enough?)

+for version 1.0 we have to do:
+- everything implemented works correctly.
+- scale picture
+- (white balance)
+- settings + variable number of buttons per effect / plugin
+- undo (1 step)
+- save on quit option (script mode)
+- help / about menu entry

+further taks:
+- implement the effects and instruments as plugin?
+- make it testable and implement tests

 #Goal

 A simple photo "tweaker" allowing to fast crop and resize an image and (eventually) apply a bunch of predefined filter.
+PhotoTweaker is thought as an interactive step inside of a workflow.

-This is not an image editor.
+This is not -- and never will be -- a full fledged image editor.

+Applying effects should not trigger any dialog.
+Settings for the effects can be defined in the preferences and effects may have several button, one for each defined set of values.

+## Features
 - crop
 - canvas resize
-- apply predefined filter
+- apply predefined filters
   - auto white
   - vintage
 - one picture open per session
-- undo
+- one step undo
 - effects are always on the full image (except red eyes?)
 - expand the selection wotj keys
 - rotate in 90° steps